aimeos/aimeos-typo3/README.md

 #### Aimeos Distribution

-For new TYPO3 installations, there's a 1-click [Aimeos distribution](https://typo3.org/extensions/repository/view/aimeos_dist) available too.
+For new TYPO3 installations, there is a 1-click [Aimeos distribution](https://typo3.org/extensions/repository/view/aimeos_dist) available, too.
 Choose the Aimeos distribution from the list of available distributions in the Extension Manager and you will get a completely set up shop system including demo data for a quick start.

 ## TYPO3 Setup